MODSetter/next-blog/README.md

 #### AI ASSISTANT
 ![enter image description here](https://i.ibb.co/CbvQNFM/AI.png)

-### Layouts and Components
+### Custom Layouts and Components

 Next-Blog currently supports 5 layouts and have out of box support for 4 post components(2 Large & 2 Small), 2 Navbars and 2 Footers.
+All components are rendered Server Side.
 Customize components according to your liking or contribute components to our GitHub.

 ### Admin Dashboard